ledgetech/ledge/README.md

 ## Purging

 To manually invalidate a cache item (or purge), we support the non-standard `PURGE` method familiar to users of Squid.
 Send a HTTP request to the URI with the method set, and Ledge will attempt to invalidate the item, returning status `200` on success and `404` if the URI was not found in cache, along with a JSON body for more details.

+A purge request will affect all representations associated with the cache key, for example compressed and uncompressed responses separated by the `Vary: Accept-Encoding` response header will all be purged.

 `$> curl -X PURGE -H "Host: example.com" http://cache.example.com/page1 | jq .`